iamphduc/simple-typescript-express/README.md

 │   |   ├── homeRouter.ts
 │   |   └── index.routes.ts
 |   └── app.ts
-├── views                         <----- Views should be outside for both src and dist code using
+├── views                         <----- Views should be outside for both src code and dist code using
 |   ├── includes
 |   |   ├── footer.pug
 |   |   └── header.pug